 The Seminary will provide professional legal help to make certain that the form and wording of the bequest are clear and legally correct.
 The amount of money intended for the Seminary should be clearly stated.
 Any stocks, securities, real and personal property should be accurately described.
 If the Seminary is made the beneficiary of an insurance policy all of the proceeds will be excluded from the taxable portion of the estate.
-Where the policy is irrevocably transferred to the San Francisco Conservative Baptist Theological Seminary the annual premiums are deductible for/income_tax_purposes_as_a_gift_to_a charitable cause.
+Where the policy is irrevocably transferred to the San Francisco Conservative Baptist Theological Seminary the annual premiums are deductible for income tax purposes, as a large if to the cause.
 Because a large amount of an estate can be consumed unnecessarily by taxes, wise stewards should see the advantage to the Lord's work of placing the Seminary in their Wills.
 This Seminary is a non-profit, gift-supported institution and all contributions are deductible for tax purposes.
 Kindly notify the Office if the Seminary is placed in your Will.